 12. The University welcomes applications from individuals who are returning to study and each applicant will be considered on their individual merits against the entrance criteria for the particular course.

 13. Individual employers reserve the right to determine whether an applicant can be considered for deferred entry.

-14. In cases where information of a relevant non-academic nature concerning a candidate for admission to the University is such that the relevant course selector wishes to either reject an application or revoke an existing offer of admission on these grounds, or where the Head of Admissions believes such information should be further reviewed, the course selector(s) or Head of Admissions shall refer the application to the Committee on Admission of Students to Courses of Study for consideration.
+In cases where information of a relevant non-academic nature concerning a candidate for admission to the University is such that the relevant course selector wishes to either reject an application or revoke an existing offer of admission on these grounds, or where the Director of Admissions believes such information should be further reviewed, the course selector(s) or Director of Admissions shall refer the application to the Committee on Admission of Students to Courses of Study for consideration.
 Such relevant information may include: